 This fund helps Indigenous communities prevent, prepare and respond to coronavirus disease 2019 (COVID-19).

-On August 12, the Government of Canada announced an additional $305 million for the Indigenous Community Support Fund.
-More information will be available soon on this webpage.
+On August 12, 2020, the Government of Canada announced additional needs-based funding through the Indigenous Community Support Fund.
+The funding is available, through an application process: